Oil at highest since March on lower U.S. inventories, recovering demand

-Crude prices have slumped in 2020, with global benchmark Brent hitting a 21-year low below $16 in April as demand collapsed.
-With fuel use rising and mounting signs that the supply glut is being tackled, Brent has since more than doubled.
+Crude prices have slumped in 2020, with global benchmark Brent hitting a 21-year low below $16 a barrel in April as demand collapsed.
+With fuel use rising and more signs that the supply glut is being tackled, Brent has since more than doubled.

-“With supply being managed through the compliance among OPEC+ and demand recovering in North Asia, particularly in China, things are moving in the right direction in terms of supporting oil prices,” said Victor Shum of IHS Markit.
+“Global supply has been curtailed to a great degree,” said Rystad Energy analyst Paola Rodriguez Masiu.
+“We are on a clear path to a gradual recovery now.”

-In the latest sign of a supply glut easing, U.S. crude inventories USOILC=ECI fell by 5 million barrels last week.
+In the latest sign of a supply glut easing, U.S. crude inventories fell by 5 million barrels last week.
 Analysts had expected an increase.

-[EIA/S]
+At the same time, there is evidence of recovering fuel use.
+British airline easyJet plans to restart some flights on June 15, pointing to higher jet fuel demand.

-Physical crude markets, at historic lows just weeks ago as demand collapsed, are also rebounding.
-In the Brent market, the structure is pointing to supplies becoming more constrained.
-LCOc1-LCOc7.
+Physical crude markets, at historic lows just weeks ago, are also rising.

 “It is now abundantly clear that the market is tightening and crude prices are rebounding as demand returns,” said analysts at JBC Energy.